Waitomo Caves Hotel: Construction and development

 Despite being designed during the Edwardian period Campbell looked back to the previous century for influence designing a two-storeyed shiplap weatherboard asymmetric building with none of the four facades the same.
 On two facades it had continuous verandas on both the ground and first floor levels.
 There was a two-storeyed bay window on the rounded corner.
 The bay is continued beyond the corrugated iron roof to form an impressive octagonal turret which has an eight-sided pavilion roof.
 Multiple chimneys puncture the roof.

 Despite its apparent size the hotel only had six guest bedrooms.
 The other rooms were an office/reception, kitchen, dining room and staff rooms.
 Tents were however available to accommodate more guests (though these may not have very comfortable on cold winter nights).

 The timber used in its construction was transported into the area on horse-drawn carts.
 As it was remote from town water and power supplies water was pumped from the Waitomo Stream and fed back up the slope to the hotel, while electricity was generated by a dynamo powered by a petrol driven motor engine.

-Completed in 1908 the building which is positioned upon an escarpment overlooking the village was originally called the “Government Hostel at Waitomo” and is today known as “The Victorian Wing”.
+Completed in 1909, the building which is positioned on an escarpment overlooking the village was originally called the “Government Hostel at Waitomo” and is today known as “The Victorian Wing”.